Easily Digestible Food for Senior Dogs: 4 Proven Methods

 How to Choose the Right Method for Your Dog

-- Morning vomiting or bile?
+1. Morning vomiting or bile?
 Start with meal timing.
-Add the third small meal, give it 5–7 days.
+Add a third small meal.

-Give each change at least 3–5 days before evaluating.
+Give each change about a week before deciding if it's helping.
 Digestive systems don't reset overnight.

 Common Mistakes to Avoid